sc12070/member-collection/README.md

 ## TODO

-1. handle scan QR code

-2. allow users pop back during adding new member info

-3. allow users to modify existing member info

-4. allow users to change the order
+1. allow users to change the order